 |Doctoring 4 (Elective)|

 All students are required to select 32 weeks of learning activities in addition to a single 4 week special study module or scholarly project.
-Two, 4-week acting internships are required and a 4-week "undifferentiated patient experience" such as emergency medicine are required.
+Two, 4-week acting internships are required and a 4-week emergency medicine clerkship are required.

 Fourth year students are required to select a single 4-week Special Study Module from a range of offerings, or they may opt to complete a Scholarly Project.
 The Special Study modules are designed to integrate basic sciences with clinical sciences, provide opportunities for students to practice and refine fundamental skills in critical appraisal and analysis of emerging scientific developments, and to allow students to focus in-depth on a multidisciplinary topic of special interest to the student.
 The Scholarly Project requires independent inquiry with faculty mentorship and leads to a publishable manuscript and student presentation of the project at a research forum held in the spring.

-The Doctoring curriculum continues on an elective basis with Doctoring 4, a year-long course where students participate as co-facilitators with faculty in the Doctoring 1-3 curriculum, attend seminars on teaching, and complete a curriculum development project.
-All students must take a comprehensive clinical skills examination at the beginning of the fourth year which features self-assessment, faculty feedback, and practice-based learning and improvement.
+The Doctoring curriculum continues on an elective basis with Doctoring 4, a year-long course where students participate as co-facilitators with faculty in the Doctoring 1-3 curriculum and Y1-2 course, attend seminars on teaching, and complete a curriculum development project.

 Individual student programs are designed under the guidance of career and specialty advisors, with the support of the Career Advising Office.
 Each student’s fourth year program must be approved by the Fourth Year Oversight Committee to ensure appropriate breadth, depth, and vigor.
 There are strict guidelines for the choices and time allowed away from the home institution.